YoannaP/yoannap.github.io/content/books.md

 - The Problem with everything by Meghan Daum
 - The making of the atomic bomb by Richard Rhodes
 - Tools of Titans by Tim Ferris
-- The Hard thing about hard things
+- The Hard thing about hard things by Ben Horowitz
-- I will teach you to be rich
+- I will teach you to be rich by Ramit Sethi
-- The four horsemen
+- The four horsemen by Richard Dawkins, Sam Harris and others
-- Shoe Dog
+- Shoe Dog by Phil Knight
-- Homo Deus
+- Homo Deus by Yuval Noah Harari
-- Godel, Escher, Bach
+- Godel, Escher, Bach by Douglas Hofstadter
-- Inside WikiLeaks
+- Inside WikiLeaks by Daniel Domscheit-Berg
-- 4 Hour Workweek
+- 4 Hour Workweek by Tim Ferris
-- Gifts DIffering
+- Gifts Differing by Isabel Briggs Myers and Peter B. Myers
-- A man of all markets
+- A man for all markets by Edward O. Thorp
-- More Money than god
+- More Money than god by Sebastian Mallaby
-- Outlive
+- Outlive by Peter Attia
-- The lean startup
+- The lean startup by Eric Ries
-- The Spark factor
+- The Spark factor by Molly Maloof
+- The glucose revolution by Jessie Inchauspé
-- A student's guide to bayesian statistics
+- A student's guide to bayesian statistics by Ben Lambert
-- Clean code in python
+- Clean code in python by Mariano Anaya
-- Range
+- Range: How Generalists Triumph in a Specialized World by David Epstein
-- The beginning of infinity
+- The beginning of infinity by David Deutsch
-- The Rosie Project Series
+- The Rosie Project Series by Graeme Simsion
-- Discipline is destiny
+- Discipline is destiny by Ryan Holiday
-- Into thin air
+- Into thin air by John Krakauer
-- The Gene
+- The Gene by Siddhartha Mukherjee
-- Genghis Khan and the making of the modern world
+- Genghis Khan and the making of the modern world by Jack Weatherford
-- The black swan
+- The black swan by Nassim Nicholas Taleb
 - How to win friends and influence people
 - Ragtime
 - Anthony Bourdain's Kitchen Confidential